Direct vs Regular Mutual Funds : What banks won’t tell you

 Higher costs: The commissions paid to intermediaries result in higher expense ratios, which directly eat into your returns.
 Over time, these costs significantly reduce your wealth.

-Conflicted advice: Financial advisors and banks may push funds that pay them the highest commissions, rather than those that are best for your investment goals.
+Conflicted advice: Financial advisors and banks may push funds that pay them the highest commissions rather than those that are best for your investment goals.
 This conflict of interest can lead to suboptimal investment choices that benefit them more than you.

 Lower long-term returns: The higher costs associated with regular mutual funds compound over time, leading to noticeably lower returns compared to direct funds.
 What seems like a small difference in fees can translate into lakhs—or even crores—of lost returns over the long term.

-IV.
 Case: Tata Digital India Fund

 If you invest ₹10,000 per month into Tata Digital India Fund via a Systematic Investment Plan (SIP) for 30 years, here’s how your investment results would differ between Direct and Regular Plans: